Skip to content

 Jacqueline worked as a geological consultant to the mining industry, specializing in structural controls on mineralization, interpretation of aeromagnetic data, and 3D/4D modelling and exploration targetting, first for EHW Geoscience Consultants (based in Canberra, but working on projects throughout Australia) and then for SRK Consulting, based in Santiago Chile and working in Chile, Peru and Argentina.
 She is fluent in Spanish (and gets by just fine in French as well).

 She moved to Tofino, on Vancouver Island’s wild west coast (now a part of Clayoquot Sound UNESCO World Biosphere Reserve) in 1995.
 She had learned to sea-kayak while still in Australia but here, living ocean-front to some of the world’s best paddling, she got serious about the kayaking.
-She undertook the necessary training and became a qualified sea-kayak guide, guiding and instructing for five years in between her geology contracts in South America.
+She undertook the necessary training and became a qualified sea-kayak guide, guiding and instructing for five years, in between her geology contracts in South America.

 In 2000, having been influenced by both Clayoquot Sound’s intact wilderness and the many indigenous friends she had made there, she decided to leave the mining industry for good, and to devote herself full-time to photography.
 Her hope was, rather than leaving a negative impact on the earth through her participation in the mining industry (thereby supporting consumerism, destruction of the environment, and displacement of indigenous peoples from their traditional territories), to use her wilderness photography to try to leave a more positive impact by encouraging people to tread more lightly on our planet.
 Creative writing soon became a natural accompaniment to her photography.
 She studied Creative Writing at the University of British Columbia part-time, through the UBC Optional Residency (online) program, and received her MFA in 2012.
-While still working in photography, writing is now her main focus.

 Jacqueline is author of or major contributor to four books, one of which is a Canadian best-seller.
 Her articles and photographs have been published in numerous quality magazines around the world.
 She has written, recorded and produced numerous radio documentaries for the CBC and other radio networks.
 She does not tie herself to any one medium; rather, she chooses the medium – words, images, sound, or film – that best suits the story that she wants to tell.